evansibok/super-duper-articles/004-How to Add a Postgres Database and Generate Models in a Redwood App/how-to-add-a-postgres-database-and-generate-models-in-a-redwood-app.md

 ![thankful models](images/thankful-model.png)

 A straight forward explanation for the above model goes like this:

 - users table (user creates account)
 - notes table (user creates a note and becomes the author of that note)
 - mentions table (user can mention another user when creating a note)

-Since a user can be mentioned in multiples by different authors, and we can have multiple mentioned users in a single note, then it makes sense to have a mentions table to connect mentioned users to the notes they are mentioned in.
+Since a user can be mentioned in multiple notes by different authors, and we can have multiple mentioned users in a single note, then it makes sense to have a mentions table to connect mentioned users to the notes they are mentioned in.

 For more on table relationships, refer to the resources section in this post.

 ### Replacing Redwood default DB engine with postgres

 To locate our schema file, from inside the `api` directory in our root project, open up the `db` directory and you'll find a `schema.prisma` file.
 The contents of our default `schema.prisma` file looks like this:
 ![prisma schema file](images/prisma-schema-file.png)